learn-co-curriculum/phase-4-cookies-and-sessions-readme/README.md

 - Identify how cookies are part of the request/response cycle
 - Explain what a session is in Rails

-## Overview
+## Introduction

-Cookies are a way for an HTTP server to ask the user's browser to store a little bit of data for it, and then get that data back from the browser later.

-They are fundamental to the operation of nearly every contemporary website.

-Primarily, cookies are used for log in.
+Cookies are small pieces of information that are sent from the server to the client.
+They are then stored on the client (in the browser) and sent back to the server with each subsequent request.

+HTTP is a **stateless** protocol, since the server doesn't maintain information about each client for all requests.
+Cookies help make **stateful** HTTP requests by providing a mechanism for sending additional information to the server with each request.

+Cookies are _domain-specific_.
+The browser stores cookies for each domain (e.g.
+`nytimes.com`) separately, and only cookies for that domain are sent back to the server with subsequent requests.

+Cookies are typically use to store session information (user login/shopping cart/etc), personalization (user preferences/themes/etc) and tracking information (analyzing user behavior).
 They provide a way for us to verify who a user is once, and then remember it for their entire session.
 Without cookies, you would have to provide your username and password on every single request to the server.

-Cookies may also be used to store other information about a user, such as what's in their shopping cart, or what ads you've shown them during their visit.

 In this document, we'll cover what cookies are, how they fit into the HTTP request/response cycle, and how you can access them within your Rails